Thurpan/Thurpan/README.md

 - Python tools that do one job well
 - Gambling data, edges, and anything +EV
 - Simple web apps for quick workflows
+- Running a poker stable and building tools around it

 ## Stuff I've built